leandr0garcia/DataScienceJohnHopkinsCourse3Week4ProgAssigment/codebook.md

 *RESULT:*  The data set summarizing the average value for each variable for each activity and each subject.

 ## The DATA SET
-You can find the final data set, `ActivitySubjectMeanSummary.csv`, on this repossitory [HERE](./ActivitySubjectMeanSummary.csv).
+You can find the final data set, `ActivitySubjectMeanSummary.txt`, on this repossitory [HERE](./ActivitySubjectMeanSummary.txt).

 # Variables information